 “The warrior lifestyle involves much more than the ability to fight and defend yourself and those you love.
 It involves developing your character, living a life of honor and integrity, defending those who can’t defend themselves, taking care of the elderly and your family, in short, it involves service to others along with perfecting your character (Bohdi Sanders, Ph.D.).”

-It is very understandable that a person dealing with Borderline Personality Disorder (BPD) might identify with a word like “warrior”.
+It is very understandable that a person dealing with Borderline Personality Disorder (BPD) might identify with a word like “warrior.”
 Bar none, BPD is one of the most challenging mental health problems to understand and manage.
 It can be like being lost in a maze and having few if any helpful hints or guides to find your way out.
 It can be like having to surf a massive ocean wave, but not having a good surfboard and little-to-no surfing skill.
-Then when you’re having a difficult time figuring things out, the people you know may decide they’ve had enough of “your issues”, put you down, mock you, invalidate you, or threaten to leave you.
+Then when you’re having a difficult time figuring things out, the people you know may decide they’ve had enough of “your issues,” put you down, mock you, invalidate you, or threaten to leave you.

-Consider for a moment that a person with BPD has to repeatedly perform one of the most challenging human tasks of all to get well… that being to self-reflect and humbly submit to noticing and adjusting self-defeating thoughts, beliefs, behaviors, and oversized emotions.
+Consider for a moment that a person with BPD has to repeatedly perform one of the most challenging human tasks of all to get well… that being to self-reflect and humbly submit to noticing and adjusting self-defeating thoughts, beliefs, behaviours, and oversized emotions.
 Then as if living with this challenge wasn’t hard enough, there is also the necessity of working through the shame and embarrassment of not knowing how to live with yourself and in your own body.

-But even though a person with BPD is faced with this daunting challenge, the people in his life may not believe anything is really wrong.
-Since it isn’t possible to see what’s happening inside the brain of a person struggling with BPD (such as over-activation of the amygdala – the brain’s emotional area), it is common for outsiders to believe there is only a behavior or attitude problem happening.
+But even though a person with BPD is faced with this daunting challenge, the people in his life may not believe anything is wrong.
+Since it isn’t possible to see what’s happening inside the brain of a person struggling with BPD (such as over-activation of the amygdala – the brain’s emotional area), it is common for outsiders to believe there is only behaviour or attitude problem happening.
 Of course, this is when some of the worst moments of relational difficulty can occur, since the invalidating responses of others tend to inflict greater and greater emotional suffering for the person with BPD.

-Even so, a person with BPD must learn how to live with both his own self-induced suffering, plus the unhelpful actions of others that surround him.
-And so without question, it is a huge accomplishment to develop a set of skills and relearn how to live in your own body, especially in a world that has a habit of regularly and insensitively undermining the efforts required to make progress.
-Are you starting to see how “awesome” the challenge of mastering BPD really is?
+Even so, a person with BPD must learn how to live with both his self-induced suffering, plus the unhelpful actions of others that surround him.
+And so without question, it is a considerable accomplishment to develop a set of skills and relearn how to live in your own body, especially in a world that has a habit of regularly and insensitively undermining the efforts required to make progress.
+Are you starting to see how “awesome” the challenge of mastering BPD is?

-Warrior to warrior, I encourage you to persevere so as to discover who you really are and all that you have to offer.
+Warrior to warrior, I encourage you to persevere to discover who you are and all that you have to offer.
 Through your trials, you are gaining a wealth of knowledge and compassion that qualify you to help and heal the world in ways unimaginable.
 You are a treasure to the world no matter how contrary things may seem in times of difficulty.
 You have value, real and true!